Security Logging

 Definitions:

-Level 1 Information: Information whose unauthorized use, access, disclosure, acquisition, modification, loss, or deletion could result in severe damage to the CSU, its students, employees, or customers.
+Level 1 Information: Data whose unauthorized use, access, disclosure, acquisition, modification, loss, or deletion could result in severe risk to the CSU, its students, employees, or customers.
 Severe risk includes but is not limited to: financial loss, damage to the CSU’s reputation, and legal action.

 Statement: